DataKind-BLR/covid19bharat_scrapers/README.md

 ## How does this work?

 Everything starts from `states.yaml` file where the configurations, urls and required parameters are added.
 This is being read by `scrapers.py` file and being executed for each state with the configurations provied.
-These configurations can be overwritten using the following parameters from the commandline
+These configurations can be overwritten using the following parameters from the commandline.
+Based on the necessity of whether it's reading an image or a pdf, one of these 2 files is being called `read_ocr.py` or `read_pdf.py`

 - `type` can be one of the three `pdf`, `image` or `html` determines what type of input is being provided to extract data from
 - `url` the absolute path or the url of the file type specified in the first parameter